 Speed & Aggressive Driving

-The Governor’s Office of Highway Safety places a priority in funding enforcement campaigns targeting speeding and aggressive drivers.
-Speeding is one of the top three causes of deaths on Arizona’s roads and highways (the others being impaired driving and failure to be properly restrained).
+The Governor’s Office of Highway Safety (GOHS) places a priority in funding enforcement campaigns targeting speeding and aggressive drivers.
+Speeding is one of the top three causes of deaths on Arizona’s roads and highways.
+(The other top two are driving impaired (DUI) and failure to be properly restrained (Occupant Protection).

 Speed related crashes continue to be a leading cause of all traffic fatalities in Arizona.
 In 2015, speed related fatalities accounted for 34% of all traffic fatalities (893).
 Speed related traffic fatalities decreased 20% in 2015 (307) compared to 2014 (255).
 Source: Fatal Analysis Reporting System (FARS)

 Arizona is one of only 11 states to have specific laws targeting aggressive driving (ARS § 28-693).
 These laws define aggressive driving as speeding and at least two of the following: failure to obey a traffic control device, passing on the right out of regular lanes of traffic, unsafe lane change, following too closely, failure to yield right-of-way and is an immediate hazard to another person or vehicle.
 The GOHS devotes funding to law enforcement agencies to combat aggressive driving through overtime, unmarked enforcement vehicles, and speed-detection equipment.
 In Federal Fiscal Year 2015, the GOHS provided over $1.6M in funding to law enforcement agencies to enforce Arizona's speed and aggressive driving laws.

 The National Highway Traffic Safety Administration (NHTSA) releases Traffic Safety Facts Publications on various subjects.
 Click the links below to read more.

 Speed - 2014 National Data.
 Published April 2016.